SMIMM1151U Process Development and Production of Active Pharmaceutical Ingredients (API)

 Basic conventions terms and definitions will be discussed.
 Focus will be placed on scale-up, process optimization, yield considerations, purification, validation, registration, and regulatory approval for new processes.

 Various strategies to achieve a safe, more economical, and defensible process will be covered.
-Other topics to be covered include: Design of Experiments, route scouting, telescoping, 2nd generation processes, process monitoring, selection of appropriate in-process controls, process analytical technology (PAT), thermogravimetric analysis, reaction calorimetry, and differential scanning calorimetry.
+Other topics that can be covered include: Design of Experiments, route scouting, telescoping, 2nd generation processes, process monitoring, selection of appropriate in-process controls, process analytical technology (PAT), etc.

 Examples of process developments will be given both for small molecular compounds and biopharmaceuticals.